Referendums by country: Russia

+Ingushetia

+The referendum was held on 30 November 1991 in Ingushetia on creation of the Ingush Republic within the Russian Federation amidst the Chechen secession.

 Serbia

 The Constitution of the Republic of Serbia was adopted on a referendum held in 28–29 October 2006.
 The constitutional referendum passed with 3,521,724 voting a 53.04% majority.
 3,645,517 or 54.91% voted on the referendum, which made it legitimate.

 Slovenia

 There was an independence referendum in Slovenia on 23 December 1990.
 The turnout was 93.3% of all voters, of which 94.8% cast a vote in support of independence.
 It was the first such referendum in one of the then Yugoslavian republics.
 The results were announced on 26 December, and on 25 June 1991, the Slovenian parliament passed an independence law proclaiming Slovenia a sovereign country.
 This was followed by the Ten-Day War, in which Slovenian forces drove the Yugoslav People's Army out of the country.
 In 2015, Slovenia held another referendum on a bill legalizing same-sex marriage, which was rejected by the majority of voters.